intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/deflate/c_deflate_compression.rst

 with the :c:macro:`QPL_FLAG_OMIT_VERIFY` flag.

 .. attention::
-    Currently verification is not performed in case of ``Huffman only BE``.
+    Currently verification is not performed for Huffman-only compression on the hardware path.
+For more information on Huffman-only, see :ref:`huffman_only_reference_link`.

 .. warning::
     Currently compression verification on the software path only works with